User Experience NZ

 This happens every day when business and design teams become too close to their product.

-The end user experience can and often is inadvertantly deprioritised when you are totally immersed in the myriad details of build and delivery.
 User research with identified customers provides the vital ‘reality checking’ of a product, helping the designers see the product through the fresh eyes of its future users.

 We’ve got spell-check to keep us literate, but before we deliver our message, it pays to test the product with real customers to ensure we really are speaking their language.